inparallel/pusherpp/README.md

 --------
 + Blocking calls; adding parallelism is up to you (well, so far)
 + Thread-safe
-+ Supports pushing to a particular event in to one or multiple channels
++ Supports pushing to a particular event on one or multiple channels
++ Duplicate messages can be avoided
++ Supports querying application state

 Examples
 --------